Joshokelola/StudyNotes/CSC407/Intro to computer graphics.md

 - **Manual drafting** requires **relatively low investment** compared to the **enormous amount** required for **computer graphics**.

-# Advantages of computer graphics
+# What Are Some Advantages of computer graphics?
 - It provides tools for producing pictures of not only real word objects but also of abstract, synthetic objects such as mathematical surface in 4D.
--
+- It has the ability to show animations(moving pictures)